facebookresearch/demucs/docs/training.md

 The hybrid models are combined with equal weights for all sources except for the bass.
 `0d19c1c6` (time domain) is used for both drums and bass. `7ecf8ec1` is used only for the bass.

-You can see all the hyper parameters at once with (one common line for all common hyper params, and
+You can see all the hyper parameters at once with (one common line for all common hyper params, and then only shows the hyper parameters that differs), along with the DiffQ variants that are used for the `mdx_q` models:
 ```
-dora grid mdx --dry_run --init mdx
+dora grid mdx --dry_run --init
-dora grid mdx --dry_run --init mdx_refine
+dora grid mdx --dry_run --init
 ```

 ### Track B